-- DukeSim v1.1 is a GPU-based CT simulator that generates CT projection images of a given voxelized computational phantom.
+- DukeSim v1.2 is a GPU-based CT simulator that generates CT projection and reconstruction images of a given voxelized computational phantom.

 - Highly detailed male and female anatomies for subjects that are 50th percentile in terms of height/weight and organ volumes (thousands of defined structures including muscles and blood vessels).